1261: Jacques Pantaleon is elected as Pope Urban IV.

 1975: Death of former Irish president Eamon de Valera aged 92.

-1976: Singer Jimmy Reed dies in San Francisco following an epileptic seizure just before his 51st birthday.
-On the same day, The Clash, The Sex Pistols and The Buzzcocks appear at a showcase event at The Screen On The Green, Islington.
+1976: Jimmy Reed, a major influence on the Rolling Stones, dies following an epileptic seizure just before his 51st birthday.
+On the same day, The Clash, The sex Pistols and The Buzzcocks appear at a showcase event at The Screen On The Green, Islington.

-1981: The two-day Rock on the Tyne festival begins in Gateshead, featuring Ian Dury, Elvis Costello, U2, Rory Gallagher and Lindisfarne.
+1981: The two day Rock on the Tyne festival began in Gateshead, featuring Ian Dury, Elvis Costello, U2, Rory Gallagher, Lindisfarne and Dr Feelgood.

 1982: Hollywood star Ingrid Bergman dies on her 67th birthday.